symbiotejs/symbiote.js/README.md

 SSR.destroy();                 // cleanup
 ```

 On the client, components with `ssrMode = true` skip template injection and attach bindings to the existing DOM.
 State mutations work immediately — no hydration step, no reconciliation, no diffing.
+For isomorphic components that may or may not be server-rendered, use `isoMode = true` — it detects children automatically.

 ### Streaming